zappro74/Media-To-Ascii-Converter/README.md

 # Media-To-ASCII Web Converter

 A webapp that converts your images, videos, and GIFs into ASCII art!
-Upload any media file and let the program work its magic!

 ## Features